austinginn/mp-events/README_WORKING.md

 ## Notes
 There are many things outside of the scope of this document that need to be configured to make your Event Calendar public.
 Here are some helpful resources
--Web Server Hosting
+- Web Server Hosting
--DNS and subdomains
+- DNS and subdomains
--HTTPS and SSL Certs
+- HTTPS and SSL Certs

 # Credit
 Created and maintained by Austin Ginn for Alpharetta Methodist.